CHESAPEAKE CANINE

 Dog Aggression Rehabilitation

-When addressing dog aggression, using a combination of play, socialization, positive reinforcement, and punishment is often a very effective strategy.
+When addressing dog aggression, using a combination of play, socialization, positive reinforcement, and punishment will greatly reduce or eliminate aggression.

 Here's how we apply each:

 2) Socialization.
-We socialize dogs to facilitate supervised interactions with other dogs in controlled environments to help the dog learn appropriate social cues and reduce fear-based aggression through positive experiences.
+We socialize dogs to facilitate supervised interactions with other dogs or people in controlled environments to help the dog learn appropriate social cues and reduce fear-based aggression through positive experiences.

 By combining play, positive reinforcement, and punishment judiciously and within the context of a comprehensive behavior modification plan, it's possible to address dog aggression effectively while fostering a trusting and positive relationship between the dog and its owner.